HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 The next table describes the updates required to enable and patch AD LDS.

 There is an issue if the AD LDS feature is installed after Windows 7 SP1.
-If this situation occurs, updates included within the Convenience rollup do not apply correctly.
+If this situation occurs, updates included within the Convenience Rollup (SP2) do not apply correctly.
 Therefore, these updates need to be installed manually to fully update the feature.
 More details can be found [here](http://windows-update-checker.com/FAQ/ConvenienceRollupKB3125574-Issues.htm).

 There are a dozen different updates related to AD LDS on Windows 7 SP1.
 However, after careful analysis, only half of them have components not replaced by other updates.
 These unnecessary updates related to AD LDS are: KB2898997, KB2922852, KB3042816, KB3160352 , KB3184471, and KB3198591.
 The required updates are listed in the table below.